 A lot or a little?

 The parents' guide to what's in this book.

 What parents need to know

-Parents need to know that this is a grim, violent fantasy book.
+Parents need to know that Harry Potter and the Deathly Hallows is a grim, violent fantasy book.
 Characters show wonderful qualities such as bravery, loyalty, perseverance, and sacrifice, but deaths still occur in nearly every chapter -- major as well as minor.
 We know younger kids will want to (and probably will) read this wonderful end to the Potter series, but because of the heavy themes, we've rated it for age 12 and up.
 Parents who want to learn more about the series (and spin-off movies and games) can read our Harry Potter by Age and Stage article.

 What's the story?

 At the end of Book 6, Harry found out that he must kill Voldemort and that, before he can be killed, the Horcruxes in which the Dark Lord has hidden pieces of his soul must be found and destroyed.
 Neither is an easy task -- they are hidden geographically, protected by enchantments, and cannot be destroyed by ordinary magical means.
 While trying to solve these mysteries, Harry, Ron, and Hermione are on the run and fighting for survival.
 The Death Eaters have taken over the Ministry of Magic and Hogwarts, put a price on Harry's head, and set up a variety of magical traps for them.
 Nothing is safe, no one can be trusted, and they have no idea how to even begin accomplishing their tasks.

 Is it any good?